tddg/ds5110-spring23/lectures/lec7.md

 * **Lec7a:** the background of cloud computing and serverless computing.
 * **Lec7a:** the desirable properties and limitations of today's serverless computing.
+* **Lec7b:** the high-level design of Wukong and working mechanism of decentralized scheduling.

 ### Lecture slides